kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 ## STOP <- READ THIS SECTION FIRST

 Read this full document.
 All the way though.
 No TL;DR sympathy here.
-There are lots of details below that reading through this document will answer 99% of your questions regarding install.
+There are lots of details below that you must follow.
+Reading through this document will answer 99% of your questions regarding install.
 I keep getting asked the same questions over and over and they are explained in this document.
 Just take 10 mins and read the doc.

 ## Raspberry Pi OS Install